cfpb/salesforce-docs/_pages/Record-Level-Sharing.md

 Private is the most restrictive organization-wide default and is available for most standard and all custom objects.
 This setting restricts every user from viewing or editing records within the objects that are set to “Private” unless they are granted “view” or “edit” access through other sharing settings.

 ###Criteria Based Sharing (Sharing Rules)
 Criteria based sharing is rule or owner based sharing that grants read or read/write access for a set of records to specific groups of users.
-Criteria Based Sharing is next level of sharing controls below organization wide defaults.
+Criteria Based Sharing is the next level of sharing controls below organization wide defaults.

 There are two types of rules that can be created.